zhai-xiao/adaptive-style-transfer-pytorch/README.md

 * tqdm, yaml
 * cv2, tensorboardX (only for training)

 I used python 3.6 and pytorch 1.0 to develop the code and tested it on a Windows PC with an Nvidia GTX 980 Ti.
-Different platform may need changes on the code.
+Different platforms may need changes on the code.

 ## Get Started